magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/request.md

 ---
 layout: docwithnav-gw
 title: Request Connector Configuration
-description: HTTP protocol support for ThingsBoard IoT Gateway
+description: HTTP protocol support for IoT Hub IoT Gateway

 ---

 * TOC
 {:toc}

-This guide will help you to get familiar with Request Connector configuration for ThingsBoard IoT Gateway.
+This guide will help you to get familiar with Request Connector configuration for IoT Hub IoT Gateway.
 Use [general configuration guide](/docs/iot-gateway/configuration/) to enable this Connector.
 The purpose of this Connector is to connect to external HTTP(S) API endpoints and get data from them.
 Connector is also able to push data to external HTTP(S) API based on the updates/commands from ThingsBoard.